newmatik/EsoCore/docs/README.md

 - Fork the project and continue independently
 - Integrate into proprietary software/hardware

-See the [LICENSE](../LICENSE) file for complete terms and a detailed summary of what you can and cannot do.
+See the [License](license.md) page for complete terms and a detailed summary of what you can and cannot do.

 ---